arthyrych/TestAutomationFrameworkUI/README.md

 - `Classes and Inheritance:`<br/> The codebase is structured around ES6 classes.
 There are base classes (`BaseClass`, `BaseHealthCheck`, `BaseLogin`, etc).
 There are product/platform-specific classes (`ProductWebLogin`, etc) which extend base classes, inheriting and specializing their behavior.
 - `Encapsulation:`<br/> Each class encapsulates its own selectors and methods for interacting with the UI, keeping state and logic together.
 - `Polymorphism:`<br/> Some methods (`submitPersonalDetails`, `verifyLogin`, etc) are defined in base classes and overridden in subclasses, allowing different implementations for different products/platforms.
 - `Abstraction (partially):`<br/> While JS does not have true abstract classes, base classes define generic flow steps that subclasses override for product-specific behavior.
-Base classes can also use methods that throw errors until implemented - a manual abstraction pattern forcing subclasses to implement certain methods.

 ```
 SOLID PRINCIPLES: